Emmotes/ic_spoilers/docs/antrius.md

 <br />

 **Suave and Sophisticated** (Level: 15)
-> Antrius increases Inspiring Song's damage bonus by `$(amount)`% for each Champion affected by it, stacking multiplicatively.
+> Antrius increases Inspiring Song's damage bonus by 100% for each Champion affected by it, stacking multiplicatively.
 Buffs apply to the pre-stack value.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>